GaJoDev/Python/Coursera - Google IT Automation with Python Professional Certificate/1. Crash Course on Python/Module 5/notebook_final_project.md

 ### *My Notes:*

-This is the markdown conversion of the jupyter notebook, this is a readable reference if no access to Jupyter Labs
+This is the markdown conversion of the jupyter notebook, a readable reference if no access to Jupyter Labs

 **PROBLEM**